YueLiPicasso/OCanrenTutorial/Main/weekdays/README.md

 in the module `Inj` could be regarded as constructors for the `groundi` type, for that they take the unit value and return values of type `groundi`.

+The second point is understood  wrt.
+Part 3 as follows.

 ## Part 3: Relation Definitions